-I'm a postdoctoral fellow at the Mansueto Institute for Urban Innovation and the Center for Spatial Data Science at the University of Chicago.
+I'm an assistant professor in urban planning in the Department of City and Regional Planning at the College of Architecture, Art, and Planning at Cornell University and Director of the Urban Data Research Lab.
 My main research traces the legacies of historical structural disinvestment and asks how they have shaped present-day inequality and processes of neighborhood change.

 I made a map tool that looks at the socioeconomic and demographic trajectories over from 1930 to 2016 of areas graded by the HOLC.